 Address: 405 Red Jacket Way, Alpharetta GA 30005 USA

 You can also find Charlie on:

-About Charlie ArehartA veteran ColdFusion developer and troubleshooter since 1997, with more than three decades in enterprise IT, Charlie Arehart (@carehart) is a longtime contributor to the community and has for several years been a recognized Adobe Community Professional, Adobe Forums MVP, ColdFusion Customer Advisory Board member, and more.
+About Charlie ArehartA veteran ColdFusion troubleshooter who's worked with CF since 1997 and in enterprise IT for more than three decades, Charlie Arehart (@carehart) is a longtime contributor to the community and has for several years been a recognized Adobe Community Professional, Adobe Forums MVP, ColdFusion Customer Advisory Board member, and more.
 An independent consultant, he provides short-term, remote, on-demand troubleshooting/tuning assistance for organizations of all sizes and CF experience levels (carehart.org/consulting).